-The Institute for Urban Research (IUR) and the School of Arts and Communication (K3) invites an artist to a one-month research-driven residency between 1 March 2023-23 June 2023 and 14 August 2023-23 December 2023 at Malmö University.
+The Institute for Urban Research (IUR) and the School of Arts and Communication (K3) invite an artist to a one-month research-driven residency between 5 February – 21 June 2024 or 19 August -21 December 2024 at Malmö University.
 The successful applicant will become part of an academic environment with a peer-to-peer exchange focused on urban issues of importance to the artist as well as the IUR.
 The IUR welcomes the artist-in-residence as an opening towards spaces and models for a creative and inclusive knowledge production concerned with contemporary urbanity.

 The residency is aimed at an artist with previous experience of project-based work and an interest in or experience with artistic research.
 The artist is expected to present their work to the public and to researchers towards the end of the residency period in an exhibition, a seminar or a public event.

 The artist will receive financial support and support from the IUR staff, who will facilitate contact with local actors involved in current urban challenges.

 - The possibility to fully participate in the research activities of the IUR, such as seminars, workshops, debates, etc. See our website www.iuresearch.se.

 - Facilities at the university: